FirstLegoLeague/launcher/docs/userguide.md

 ### Scoreboard local settings

 The Scoreboard has a number of settings that allow scoreboard screens to be configured individually.
-Press the `Settings` button on the bottom left of the screen to access the settings.
+Press the `Settings` button on the top right of the screen to access the settings.
 Note that the `Settings` button is not shown when the screen is in Full-Screen (F11) mode.

 <img src="./images/scoreboard-settings.png" style="width:75%">